edwinb-ai/BioMetaheuristics.jl/docs/src/index.md

-# Newtman.jl
+# BioMetaheuristics.jl

-This is `Newtman.jl`, an stochastic optimization package that implements a number of metaheuristic algorithms, mostly nature-inspired and bio-inspired.
+This is `BioMetaheuristics.jl`, an stochastic optimization package that implements a number of metaheuristic algorithms, mostly nature-inspired and bio-inspired.

 ## Reach